Dual Diagnosis Treatment Toledo, IL

 Care Horizon Inc

-Care Horizon Inc is a dual diagnosis treatment center in Toledo, IL that provides treatment services for drug and alcohol addiction and mental health disorders that include post-traumatic stress disorder as well as eating disorders.
+Care Horizon Inc is a dual diagnosis treatment center in Toledo, IL that provides treatment for drug or alcohol use and mental health disorders that include borderline personality disorder as well as post-partum depression.

 Address: 120 Courthouse Square, Toledo, IL 62468 in Cumberland County